1980 Turkish coup d'état: Coup

 On 11 September 1979, General Kenan Evren ordered a hand-written report from full general Haydar Saltık on whether a coup was in order or the government merely needed a stern warning.
 The report, which recommended preparing for a coup, was delivered in six months.
 Evren kept the report in his office safe.
 Evren says the only other person beside Saltık who was aware of the details was Nurettin Ersin.
 It has been argued that this was a plot on Evren's part to encompass the political spectrum, as Saltık was close to the left, while Ersin took care of the right.
 Backlash from political organizations after the coup would therefore be prevented.

 On 21 December, the War Academy generals convened to decide the course of action.
 The pretext for the coup was to put an end to the social conflicts of the 1970s, as well as the parliamentary instability.
 They resolved to issue the party leaders (Süleyman Demirel and Bülent Ecevit) a memorandum by way of the president, Fahri Korutürk, which was done on 27 December.
 The leaders received the letter a week later.

 A second report, submitted in March 1980, recommended undertaking the coup without further delay, otherwise apprehensive lower-ranked officers might be tempted to "take the matter into their own hands".
 Evren made only minor amendments to Saltık's plan, titled "Operation Flag" (Bayrak Harekâtı).

 The coup was planned to take place on 11 July 1980, but was postponed after a motion to put Demirel's government to a vote of confidence was rejected on 2 July.
 At the Supreme Military Council meeting (Yüksek Askeri Şura) on 26 August, a second date was proposed: 12 September.

 On 7 September 1980, Evren and the four service commanders decided that they would overthrow the civilian government.
-On 12 September, the National Security Council (Milli Güvenlik Konseyi, MGK), headed by Evren declared coup d'état on the national channel.
+On 12 September, the National Security Council (Milli Güvenlik Konseyi, MGK), headed by Evren declared the coup d'état on the national channel.
 The MGK then extended martial law throughout the country, abolished the Parliament and the government, suspended the Constitution and banned all political parties and trade unions.
 They invoked the Kemalist tradition of state secularism and in the unity of the nation, which had already justified the precedent coups, and presented themselves as opposed to communism, fascism, separatism and religious sectarianism.

 The nation learned of the coup at 4:30 AM UTC+3 on the state radio address announcing that the parliament had been dismissed and that the country was under the control of the Turkish Armed Forces.
 According to the Armed Forces broadcast, the coup was needed to save the Turkish Republic from political fragmentation, violence and the economic collapse that was created by political mismanagement.
-Kenan Evren was appointed head of the National Security Council (Milli Güvenlik Konseyi).
+Evren was appointed head of the National Security Council (Milli Güvenlik Konseyi).